 The programme handbook for this course is available to applicants online:

-BA Early Childhood Studies Top Up Programme Handbook (19-20)
+BA (Hons) Top-up Early Childhood Studies Programme Handbook (20-21)

 This programme is validated by The Open University.
 To access the OU Regulations and OU Students' Guide, please follow the links below:

 Open University Regulations